EpicGames/EOS-Getting-Started/README.md

 ## Issues

-If you notice a mistake in the code, please file an [issues](issue).
+If you notice a mistake in the code, please file an [issue](issues).

 ## License